-Across two split-form online surveys of youth 6-17 years old, the introduction text appears to affect endorsement of bully victimization experiences.
-Measures that use the word "bully" affect rates similar to each other, irrespective of whether a definition is included, whereas measures that do not use the word "bully" are similar to each other, irrespective of whether a definition is included.
-This suggests that either the participants are not reading the definition or that it is not personally meaningful.
+Across two split-form online surveys of youth 6-17-years-old, the introduction text appears to affect endorsement of bully victimization experiences.
+Measures that use the word 'bully' affect rates similar to each other whether or not a definition is included, whereas measures that do not use the word 'bully' are similar to each other whether or not a definition is included.
+This suggests that either the participants are not reading the definition, or that it is not personally meaningful.
 The definition may be a useful tool for researchers, but these results suggest that it does not yield a more rigorous measure of bullying victimization.
 If reading burden were an issue in the current survey, it is likely more so an issue in other surveys that use longer definitions.
-Furthermore, a behavioral list of bullying experiences without either a definition or the word "bully" results in higher prevalence rates and likely measures experiences that are beyond the definition of "bullying."
+Furthermore, a behavioral list of bullying experiences without either a definition or the word 'bully' results in higher prevalence rates and likely measures experiences that are beyond the definition of 'bullying'.

 Victimization rates are strikingly similar across measurement forms when the three Olweus [23] criteria-based follow-up questions are applied.
-All forms, therefore, seem to be equally able to identify "true positives" (i.e., those who say they have been bullied and endorse all three follow-up questions).
+All forms, therefore, seem to be equally able to identify 'true positives' (i.e., those who say they have been bullied and endorse all three follow-up questions).
 Thus, adding these three follow-up questions seems to neutralize differences in the question forms.

-The benefit of using all three follow-up questions is the ability to differentiate between the few participants who report repetitive bullying that occurs over a relatively short period (i.e., less frequently than monthly) and also meet the three criteria versus those who report bullying over a short period but do not meet the three criteria.
-In the current studies, this reflects 0%-3% of the respondents.
+The benefit of using all three follow-up questions is the ability to identify the few participants who report repetitive bullying that occurs over a relatively short period of time

+(i.e., less frequently than monthly).
+In the current studies, this reflects 0-3% of the respondents.
 The drawback of using three questions is participant burden.
-Instead of using separate questions to query repetitiveness and over time, one could classify participants who report being bullied monthly or more frequently as, by definition, meeting the criteria of "repetitiveness" and "over time."
+Instead of using separate questions to query repetitiveness and over time, one could classify participants who report being bullied monthly or more frequently as, by definition, meeting the criteria of 'repetitiveness' and 'over time'.
 In this case, only one follow-up question to query differential power is needed.
-Again, the drawback is missing the respondents who have intense but shorter-term experiences.
-When this gold standard is applied, the PPV, that is, the ability to accurately identify victimization cases, suggests that using the definition without the word "bully" may result in the highest rate of false positives (i.e., those who say they have been bullied but do not endorse the differential power follow-up question).
-In contrast, the word "bully" may elicit responses that lead to the lowest rates of misclassification.
-Researchers should consider including at least this one follow-up question in the same way that follow-ups for functional impairment are now included for many Diagnostic and Statistical Manual of Mental Disorders (DSM IV) measures [27].
+Again, the drawback is missing the respondents who have intense, but shorter-term experiences.
+When this gold standard is applied, the PPV, that is, the ability to accurately identify victimization cases, suggests that using the definition without the word 'bully' may result in the highest rate of false positives (i.e., those who say they have been bullied but do not endorse the differential power follow-up question).
+In contrast, the word 'bully' may elicit responses that lead to the lowest rates of misclassification.
+Researchers should consider including at least this one follow-up question in the same way that follow-ups for functional impairment are now included for many DSM-IV measures [27].

 We used the same behavioral lists across all communication modes.
-When lists are used, we advocate for universal lists across communication mode and environment to allow for comparisons of youth experience online and off-line.
+When lists are used, we advocate for universal lists across communication mode and environment to allow for comparisons of youth experience online and offline.
 This also makes the measure transcendent of technology.
 Adolescent uses of technology will continue to change at a rapid pace, but this should not affect our definition of bullying or the associated behavioral lists.

-Implications for cyberbullying
+Implications for Cyberbullying